weaverdgb/weaver-sdk-js/Changelist.md

 ## Develop
 - Allow specifying graph in load function on ModelClass
+- When attributes is an array, return the first instead of the array

 ## 8.5.0
 - Allows a Constructor function to be passed to Weaver.Relation.prototype.load